jjy1031/jjy1031.github.io/docs/Modules/SE-GSM/create_gsm.py.md

 # Create GSM jobs

-In this procedure, Dandelion generates possible GSM jobs, or seeds, from each optimized mother structure.
+In this procedure, Dandelion generates possible GSM jobs or seeds, from each optimized mother structure.
 The overall algorithm calculates the number of bonds to be broken or added, determines possible reactions, and generates all viable driving coordinates.

   ```
   ├── ClGeom-m7138-i1-c1-opt